yeshwanthkesani/cloud/README.md

 For your [handle] use lowercase firstname and optionally your last initial, or your nickname.

-Our [webhook repo](https://github.com/modelearth/webhook/) has a sample of Google Cloud Flask deployment steps you can copy and improve.
+Our [webhook repo](https://github.com/modelearth/webhook/) has a sample with Google Cloud Flask deployment steps you can copy and improve.

 ## Integration with localsite navigation